jaljo/articles/text-editor/text-editor-002-en-proofing.md

 The `TWEET_INSERTED` action is observed by four epics (and here we gain full benefit of working with observable streams) :
-- One that takes care of systematically insert and focus a new paragraph after a media has been inserted (for pure UX concerns),
+- One that systematically takes care of inserting and focusing a new paragraph after a media has been inserted (for pure UX concerns),
 - One that will hide the paragraph toolbox (we no longer need it to be displayed as a consequence of the previous action: a new paragraph has been inserted),
 - One that will close the tweet insertion form so that the user is not annoyed when the paragraph toolbox is lately shown,
-- The last wich only maps the payload of the `TWEET_INSERTED` action payload to a new `RENDER_TWEET` one.
-Although it can sound a bit overkill to have an epic that does apparently "nothing", it help us keep our action stream crystal clear.
+- The last which only maps the payload of the `TWEET_INSERTED` action payload to a new `RENDER_TWEET` one.
+Although it can sound a bit overkill to have an epic that does apparently "nothing", it helps us keep our action stream crystal clear.

 Guess what ?
 That action is observed too !